vyuh/sud.c/README.md

 # SUDOKU LISTER
-The program gives a sorted list of all solutions that satisfy the constraints of an input sudoku grid.
+The program gives a sorted list of
+*all*
+(well, at most 6,670,903,752,021,072,936,960) solutions of an input sudoku grid.
+It supports suspending a computation after writing out state to a text file.
+It can resume the same computation
+(even on some other computer)
+after reading in the generated text file.

+It can be used in mathematical exploration of properties of sudoku. or as a *very*
+(
+so I hope,
+and you can't sue me,
+and please tell me if you benchmark it
+)
+fast sudoku solver/generator.

 ## EXAMPLES

     $ make
     $ ./sud 800000000003600000070090200050007000000045700000100030001000068008500010090000400

-## USES

-It can be used in mathematical exploration of properties of sudoku. or as a *very* fast sudoku solver/generator.

 ## INPUT